LLNL/H5Z-ZFP/docs/installation.rst

 where ``$(PREFIX)`` resolves to whatever the full path of the installation is.

-To use the installed plugin with HDF5, you would specify, for example, ``setenv HDF5_PLUGIN_PATH $(PREFIX)/plugin``
+To use the installed filter as an HDF5 *plugin*, you would specify, for example, ``setenv HDF5_PLUGIN_PATH $(PREFIX)/plugin``

 ----